LeoL559/LeoL559/README.md

 - 👋 Hi, I’m @LeoL559
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning C on harvards CS50x course!
+- 🌱 I’m currently beginning to learn C on harvards CS50x course!
 - 💞️ I’m looking to collaborate on anything that could help me learn!
 - 📫 How to reach me ...
 Discord!